 The student has the right to cancel the enrollment agreement and obtain a refund.
 Intent to withdraw must be made in writing and is effective on the postmarked date of a mailed request or on the date a written notice of withdrawal is delivered to the administrative office.
-Written notice should be addressed to Elwood M. Rich, Dean, California Southern Law School, 3775 Elizabeth Street, Riverside CA 92506-2508.
+Written notice should be addressed to the Attention of the Dean, California Southern Law School, 3775 Elizabeth Street, Riverside CA 92506-2508.

 California Southern Law School adheres to the following refund policy:

 If a student cancels registration before attending classes, all monies paid for tuition, fees (including application fee), and books (if unmarked) will be refunded; if a student cancels registration after attending classes, tuition and fees will be refunded on the following schedule: